-Create your own comfortable toddler size chairs using PVC and bit of fabric!
+Create your own comfortable toddler size chairs!
+These adorable DIY toddler chairs use just a few pieces of PVC and some scraps of fabric.

 My mom made a chair out of PVC pipe for me when I was about one year old and I actually still have it (the fabric is worn and it’s in pieces right now.)
 The Little Lady played with it until I decided to do an update.
 Plus, I wanted to make one for her cousin for his first birthday.